Silesian Zoological Garden

 Silesian Zoological Garden (Śląski Ogród Zoologiczny) is a zoological garden in Poland.
-It was founded in 1954 and is situated in the Katowice and Chorzów districts of Silesia.
-It covers over 47.6 ha within the Silesian Central Park.
+It was founded in 1954 and is situated in the Katowice and Chorzów cities in the Metropolis GZM.
+It covers over 47.6 ha within the Silesian Park.

 The Silesian zoo is a home for about 2,500 animals of 300 species.
 It is visited by over 390,000 people annually.

 A mini-zoo is the collection of gentler animals which are (directly) accessible to children.

-The dinosaur valley contains a full-scale reconstruction of 16 large dinosaurs, the remains of which were found by a Polish expedition to the Gobi desert.
+The dinosaur valley contains a full-scale reconstruction of 16 large dinosaurs, the remains of which were found by a Polish expedition to the Gobi Desert.